 When your carpet gets flooded, it is important to dry the carpet out quickly and properly treat the carpet to prevent future mold.
-If you have faced a major flooding in your home and your carpet got completely soaked, Heart of Texas Chem-Dry LLC will share how to deal with flooded carpet.
+If you have faced a major flooding in your home and your carpet got completely soaked, Heart of Texas Chem-Dry will share how to deal with flooded carpet.
 We will walk you through the steps of what you should do in the event your carpet gets flooded.

 Drying Wet Carpet After Water Damage